Takeaways

 Focus on the two most heavily weighted factors in calculating your credit score: paying bills on time and credit utilization.
 Quickly paying off your debts will help both factors and increase your credit score over time.

 The short answer is: Yes.
 Diversifying types of credit can boost your credit profile and elevate your credit score.
-High-impact changes include not missing payments, paying off your debt, and asking for a credit limit increase.
+High-impact changes include not missing payments, paying off your debt, and asking to increase your credit limit.